IkshwakuVanani/Slithering.io/README.md

 Enjoy playing the game with your friends on your local network!
 Feel free to modify or extend the project – for example, adding sound effects, mobile touch controls, or more power-ups and game modes.
 # Slithering.io

+## Credits

+Developed by Ikshwaku Vanani

+Inspired by slither.io and other real-time .io games

+Built using raw WebSockets, HTML5 Canvas, and Node.js

+## License

+MIT License — feel free to use, remix, and deploy!